yantonov/sh/README.md

 ### some useful shell scripts and settings

+TODO: needs to be updated (right now, it's better to check the source code)

 #### ubuntu

 check-internet.sh - ping while connection is not established, than show message